Christo-Conestoga-AIML/foundation-of-ML-practical-lab-2/README.md

 This assignment uses the Diabetes dataset provided by Scikit-Learn.
 It contains medical and physiological data of patients, including BMI, age, blood pressure, and more, along with a target indicating diabetes disease progression.

 ## Objective
-To build and evaluate models that predict the risk of diabetes progression.
+To build, evaluate and find out best models that predict the risk of diabetes progression.

 ## Approach
 The assignment is divided into three parts: univariate polynomial regression, multivariate regression and non-parametric models.
 Models are evaluated using R-squared, MAE, and MAPE across train, validation, and test sets with proper visualizations and analysis.